 Fashion Week is an industry event lasting 7 days.
 The idea of a Fashion Week began in Paris where designers hired women to model their designs.

-Trivia - Fashion week is bi-annual with one in February and the other in September.
+Trivia - the event is bi-annual and occurs in both February and September.

 Who Attends Fashion Week?